 All of our Guernsey farmers have this similar ethos, but organic farming is enforced by strict rules ensuring that every part of the Naftels' farm deserves the high organic standard it achieves.

 Being a certified organic farm is passionate about animal welfare standards and environmentally sustainable land management.
-Liz, who is also the Chair of The Guernsey Royal Agricultural Society Show says this is made possible by their landlords of the 240 vergees that the farm rents.
+Liz, who is also the Chair of The Royal Guernsey Agricultural & Horticultural Society Show says this is made possible by their landlords of the 240 vergees that the farm rents.

 "Our organic status means we have to really look after the soil in our fields.
 We do this by restricting artificial chemicals and adding nutrients through composted farm manure and green waste.
 We also rotate our crops we grow as each one will take or give different nutrients from the soil which affects soil fertility.